 The service isn’t ideal when you want to unblock content streaming sites such as Amazon Prime or Netflix, but it’s particularly popular amongst the Kodi fan base.
 It’s also ideal for FireStick users as you can find the app you need on the Fire TV app store.
 Apps work with a full range of Kodi add-ons and are easy to operate with your remote control.

 This provider is based in Romania and its grown its service significantly in the past year.
 Choose from servers based across the world based on your planned VPN activity.
 You can find servers to cloak your location and allow you to access streaming sites such as Amazon Prime Video, BBC iPlayer, Atlantic, Netflix and more.

 What’s more, PrivateVPN is ideal for accessing geo-locked content, with channels such as Hulu, Netflix and Amazon Prime Video all accessible.
-Use a single account to connect 1-6 devices, and find apps on all of the usual OS options.
+Use a single account to connect up to six devices, and find apps on all of the usual OS options.

-If you’re in the market for a VPN – and users who want to retain their privacy and security when masking their digital location will be – these options offer a great Opera VPN alternative.
+If you’re in the market for a VPN – and users who want to retain their privacy and security when masking their digital location will be – these options, especially the paid ones, offer a great Opera VPN alternative.